jxhovany/LoanServiceRestApi/README.md

--This is a simple Spring boot project for my Java final -I used MySQL to store data from "customers"
+-This is a simple Spring boot project for my Java final<br>
+-I used MySQL to store data from "customers" <br>
 -Used PostMan as well to store data to MySQL